 - GSuite: primaryEmail

 - Azure: userPrincipalName

 If multiple users might have identical mappings for these fields, you can provide username generation rules that will map alternate values for those fields in case of conflicts.
 You can navigate to this module by clicking the button next to the desired mapping.
 To change the priority of any alternate mapping, you can click the up and down arrows.
-The "Default" mapping is highest priority.
-The "1st" alternate is next highest priority, and so on.
+The Default mapping is highest priority.
+The 1st alternate is next highest priority, etc.

 For more information on GSuite custom attributes. click here.

 User Account Controls

 OneSync provides additional mappings and options for Active Directory destinations, including User Account Controls and Password Policies.
 These controls can be set in Default mappings, Custom mappings, and Events & Actions.